pstefanou12/delphi.ai/README.rst

 * ``early_stopping`` (bool): whether to check loss for convergence; compares the best avg validation loss at the end of an epoch, with current avg epoch loss estimate, if :math:`best_loss - curr_loss < tol` for `n_iter_no_change`, then procedure terminates; default False
 * ``n_iter_no_change`` (int): number of iterations to check for change before declaring convergence; default 5
 * ``verbose`` (bool): whether to print a verbose output with loss logs, etc.; default False

+Additionally, the user can also provide a `Store` object which is a logging object from the `cox <https://github.com/MadryLab/cox>`_, an experimental design and analysis framework from MadryLab.
+The store will track the distribution's train and validation losses.

 In the following code block, here, we show an example of how to use the censored normal distribution module:

 .. code-block:: python